shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 ## Creating your first settings page

 The possibilities that you can do with settings pages are countless.
-In this tutorial, we'll show you an example of how to allow application owners to customize simple text in the settings page and get that text in the extension.
+In this tutorial, we'll show you an example of how to allow application owners to customize the simple text in the settings page and get that text in the extension.
 Final extension code can be found [here](https://github.com/shoutem/extension-examples/tree/master/hello-world-page).

 Initialize new extension project: